Bandar Bukit Tinggi LRT station

 The Bandar Bukit Tinggi LRT station is designated to be an elevated light rapid transit station in Bandar Bukit Tinggi, Klang, Selangor, Malaysia, forming part of the Shah Alam line.

+History

-The station is marked as Station No. 24 along the RM9 billion line project with the line's maintenance depot located in Johan Setia, Klang.
-The Bandar Bukit Tinggi LRT station is equipped with the Park & Ride facility, feeder bus and taxi stands, kiosks and restrooms and is directly connected to the AEON Bukit Tinggi Shopping Centre.
-The station is expected to be operational in February 2024.
+This is the twenty-fourth station along the RM9 billion line project, with the line's maintenance depot located in Johan Setia, Klang.
+This LRT station will be expected to be operational in late 2025.
+It will have facilities such as kiosks, restrooms, elevators, taxi stands, and feeder buses.

 Surrounding Developments

 Major developments in the vicinity of this Station: